top of page

 Research Coordinator, Parkwood Institute

-Stephanie's research focuses on rehabilitation processes that support optimal outcomes, especially through physical activity programming and activity-based therapies for persons with neurological and mobility impairments.
-Stephanie aims to design personalized programs with enhanced engagement in sport and exercise.
+Stephanie's research focuses on enhancing access and participation in physical activity through development, implementation and evaluation of adapted programming for persons with mobility challenges.
+Stephanie aims to promote high-quality programming and experiences in sport and exercise.
 Being a true northerner, Stephanie loves hockey, hiking, and camping.

 Hannah Burns